valor-software/nativescript-plugins-health-check/README.md

 # What is this project for?

-This project is run once a day by a github action to find new versions of NativeScript plugins and make a builds with them to check if they work.
+The purpose of this project is to check the health of the NativeScript plugins added to this project for testing.
+Github use actions to run this project once a day to find the latest plugin versions and make a builds with them to check if they work.

-You can find the health of the plugins build at the following file:
+You can find the result of the plugins build at the following file:

 **[PLUGINS_COMPATIBILITY.md](PLUGINS_COMPATIBILITY.md)**